joshnunezmsse/CS7125_HW1/part2Results.md

 # PART 2 RESULTS
-The below results are produced running a simulation with:
+A simulation was run and produced the results below using :
-* 1 Datacenter
+* 1 Data center
     * 1 Host : 64 GB Ram, 1 CPU x 10000 MIPS
-* 40 VMs : with 1 CPU x 1000 MIPS
+* 40 VMs with 1 CPU x 1000 MIPS
 * 80 Cloudlets

-10 of the 40 requested VMs are created because there is enough resources available for them (RAM, MIPS, Bandwidth).
-Starting with VM #10 the BandWidth (BW) capacity of the datacenter has been exhausted so no more VMs can be created.
+10 of the 40 requested VMs are created because there are enough resources (i.e., RAM, MIPS, Bandwidth) available for the VMs.
+Starting with VM #10, the BandWidth (BW) capacity of the data center has been exhausted, so VMs can no longer be created.

 All of the cloudlets run in the same amount of time because the VMs all have the same specs.
-The Cloudlets are devided between the 10 allocated VMs in a round robin fashion.
+The cloudlets are divided between the 10 allocated VMs in a round robin fashion.

 ```
 Initialising...